OpenWaterFoundation/owf-data-co-municipalities/README.md

 ### Identifier Conventions for OWF_ID ###

-The following conventions are used to create OWF_ID values from longer names.
+The following conventions are used to create `OWF_ID` values from longer names.
+See the `OWF_ID_Full` identifier for identifier that uses full words rather than abbreviations.

 | **Abbreviation** | **Long Version**
 | -- | -- |